fewieden/MMM-Modal/DEVELOPER.md

 }
 ```

+## Restrictions

+Currently, it is not possible to use the nunjuck filters of your module for the modals.
+In order to achieve something similar, you can pass the filters as js functions inside the data object and use it in the
+modal nunjuck template.
+Check the list below and see how other developers integrated it in their modules.

 ## Module List

 Once you successfully integrated your module with MMM-Modal, don't forget to add it to the [list](https://github.com/fewieden/MMM-Modal/wiki/Depending-Modules).